Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Preliminaries

 This model is then solved by QAOA and a solution to the original MaxCut (or QUBO) problem is reconstructed. \noeqref{eq:binx}

 \paragraph*{QAOA.} QAOA is a quantum-classical hybrid algorithm, originally proposed by Fahri et al. in \cite{Farhi_2014}.
 Since then, it has received great attention, which led to the development of more sophisticated versions and variants, see \eg \cite{Bravyi_2020,Hadfield_2019}.
-QAOA computes approximate solutions of arbitrary, unconstrained, binary optimization problems defined by a cost function $C:\{0,1\}^{n} \rightarrow \Q$.
-The goal is to find an $x^{*}\in\{0,1\}^{n}$ maximizing the cost function.
+QAOA computes approximate solutions of arbitrary, unconstrained, binary optimization problems defined by a \tb{target} function $C:\{0,1\}^{n} \rightarrow \R$.
+The goal is to find an $x^{*}\in\{0,1\}^{n}$ maximizing the \tb{target} function.
 QAOA is a parameterized algorithm with real-valued parameters $\boldsymbol{\gamma} = (\gamma_{1}, ..., \gamma_{p})$ and $\boldsymbol{\beta} = (\beta_{1}, ..., \beta_{p})$.
-The hyper-parameter $p$, called \emph{depth}, controls the complexity of the algorithm.
+The hyper-parameter $p$, called \emph{depth}, controls the \tb{computational} complexity of the algorithm.
 QAOA prepares the quantum state

 Here, $H_{C}$ is the problem-specific \emph{phase Hamiltonian}, defined by

 and $H_{M}$ is the problem-independent \textit{mixing Hamiltonian}, defined by

 where $X_{i}$ is the Pauli $X$-operator acting on qubit $i$.
 The initial state $\ket{+}$ is the uniform superposition over all basis states, that is